gilleshenrard/ITLg_POO/README.md

 - Implement the harvest and capture mechanics in a separate controller class
 - Implement the AI algorithm stated in the reference book
 - Add UML diagram links to README.md
-- Add a Wargame easter egg when two AI are playing against each other